mp81ss/yaCut/readme.txt

 - Detailed and short result display
 - Batch mode support (parametric output + error code)
 - Unicode aware
-- Free (BSD-license, see file LICENSE.TXT for details)
+- Free (BSD-license, see file LICENSE for details)

 To declare a test: